richardhosking/HealthyPiCAAC/README.md

 * Pulse oximetry (SPO₂)
 * Body temperature using a no contact InfraRed (IR) thermometer

-HealthyPi 4 is affordable and accessible and the open source aspect means that it’s easy to expand upon.
+HealthyPi 4 is open source which means that it’s easy to expand upon.

 You can now purchase the [HealthyPi v4 HAT Kit from Crowd Supply](https://www.crowdsupply.com/protocentral/healthypi-v4-unplugged)